Emirates Palace Mandarin Oriental, Abu Dhabi

 The Emirates Palace Mandarin Oriental, Abu Dhabi (Arabic: قصر الإمارات) is a luxury five-star hotel in Abu Dhabi, United Arab Emirates.
 It has been operated by Mandarin Oriental as of 1 January 2020.
 The hotel project was launched in December 2001 and was initially operated by Kempinski from its opening in November 2005 until 1 January 2020.

-Due to the change in management, the Palace was renovated over the course of two years.
+Due to the change in management, the building was renovated over the course of two years.

 Construction

-The building was designed by WATG Architects.
-The design of the hotel is a mix of Islamic architectural elements such as balance, geometry, proportion, rhythm and hierarchical emphasis alongside modern methods of design and construction.
-The central dome features elaborate geometrical patterns and 114 smaller domes are spread over the building.
-The colour of the building was inspired by different shades of sand found in the Arabian Desert.
-Construction, carried out by Belgian company BESIX, started in December 2001.
-The interior fit-out works were delivered by Depa Interiors, Abu Dhabi with the hotel opening its gates in February 2005.
-The construction costs were around US$3 billion (11.02 billion dirhams) making it the third most expensive hotel ever built, surpassed by the Cosmopolitan of Las Vegas in Las Vegas ($3.9 billion) and the Marina Bay Sands in Singapore ($5.5 billion).
+The building was designed by WATG Architects, combining modern construction methods with Islamic architectural elements such as symmetry, geometric patterns, and hierarchical emphasis.
+The structure includes a central patterned dome and 114 smaller domes spread across the building, with an exterior color inspired by Arabian Desert sand.
+Construction by the Belgian company BESIX began in December 2001.
+Interior works were completed by Depa Interiors, and the hotel opened in February 2005.
+At a cost of approximately US$3 billion (11.02 billion dirhams), it was the third most expensive hotel ever built, following the Cosmopolitan of Las Vegas and Marina Bay Sands.

 Rooms and facilities

-Emirates Palace consists of 390 residences, including 92 suites and 22 residential suites.
-The residences are spread over two wings as well as a primary central building.
-The majority of the suites are furnished in gold and marble.
-The main primary building houses an expensive marble floor and a large patterned dome above, picked out in gold.
-The penthouse floor has six Rulers' Suites which are reserved exclusively for dignitaries, such as royalty.
+Emirates Palace includes 390 residences, with 92 suites and 22 residential suites distributed across two wings and a central building.
+The interiors feature gold and marble decor, with the main building containing a gold-patterned dome.
+The penthouse floor houses six Rulers' Suites reserved for visiting dignitaries and royalty.

-The facilities include 2 spa facilities, over 40 meeting rooms, a 1.3 km long beach, a marina, 2 helicopter landing pads, a ballroom that accommodates up to 2500 people, various luxury shops and international restaurants.
+Facilities include two spas, over 40 meeting rooms, a 1.3 km beach, a marina, and two helicopter pads.
+The venue also features a ballroom for up to 2,500 people, luxury shops, and international restaurants.

 Events

-Christina Aguilera performed at the venue during her Back To Basics Tour on 24 October 2008.
-The show had an audience of 20,000 people, attracting great media attention to the hotel.
-The hotel also appears in the film Fast and Furious 7, which was released in 2015.
-Shots of the hotel were also used in the 2007 film The Kingdom.

-Justin Timberlake performed a concert here on 6 December 2007.
-The Emirates Palace also appears in the 2019 film 6 Underground along with other iconic sites around the city.
-It also appears in the 2024 Hindi feature film Bade Miyan Chote Miyan.
+Musical performances at the venue have included Justin Timberlake in December 2007 and Christina Aguilera in October 2008.
+The hotel has also served as a filming location for The Kingdom (2007), Fast and Furious 7 (2015), 6 Underground (2019), and Bade Miyan Chote Miyan (2024).

-On 30 January 2011, English Rugby Union side London Wasps played their 2010–11 LV Cup round 3 matches against London rivals Harlequins in a purpose-built stadium in the palace grounds.
-This was the first English domestic match to take place abroad.
+In January 2011, the hotel grounds hosted a 2010–11 LV Cup match between London Wasps and Harlequins, marking the first English domestic rugby match played abroad.

+Awards

+In 2008, the hotel received the International Five Star Diamond Award for the Middle East.
+From 2011 to 2018, it was awarded in various categories by the World Travel Awards and World Spa Awards, including those for beach facilities, conference services, and spa treatments.